data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 **Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
 These arguments will be passed to the JDBC driver, as connection arguments, for JDBC drivers that may need additional configurations.

-**Default Batch Value** Should the driver try to re-establish stale and/or dead connections.
+**Default Batch Value:** The default batch value that triggers an execution request.

 Example
 -------